algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- What is the cost to run the solution per day?
 What does it cost to roll it out? -->
 The cost to run the solution per day is:

 - Only the price of the electricity use by the TV.
 - And the maintenance of the TV if it's necessary.

-The cost to roll it out is:
+The cost to roll it out :

 - only the price of the Smart TV.

 ### 3.4 Security considerations